sultann/action-wp-build-deploy/readme.md

           wp_url: 'https://plugins.svn.wordpress.org' # Remove this if its plugin
           wp_slug: 'my-plugin-slug' # Remove this if GitHub repo name matches SVN slug
 ```
-### Deploy on publishing a new release and attach a ZIP file to the release
+### Deploy on publishing a new release and attach a ZIP file to the release.

 ```yaml
 name: Build release and deploy